-Risk function (Cont'd)
+Risk and Compliance function (Cont'd)

-We maintain adequate oversight of risks through our various specialist Risk Stewards, as well as the collective accountability held by the Chief Risk Officer.
+We maintain adequate oversight of risks through our various specialist Risk Stewards and the collective accountability held by the Chief Risk Officer.

-We have continued to strengthen the control environment and our approach to the management of non-financial risk, as broadly set out in our risk management.
-The management of non-financial risk focuses on governance and risk appetite, and provides a single view of the non-financial risks that matter the most, and associated controls.
+We have continued to strengthen the control environment and our approach to the management of nonfinancial risk, as set out in our risk management framework.
+The management of non-financial risk focuses on governance and risk appetite, and provides a single view of the non-financial risks that matter the most and the associated controls.
 It incorporates a risk management system designed to enable the active management of non-financial risk.
 Our ongoing focus is on simplifying our approach to non-financial risk management, while driving more effective oversight and better end-to-end identification and management of non-financial risks.
 This is overseen by the Operational and Resilience Risk function, headed by the HSBC Group Head of Operational and Resilience Risk.